Oklahoma's 1st congressional district

-Results from recent statewide elections

 History

 The district was the only congressional district represented by a Republican upon statehood.
 For much of the district's history, it has shifted back and forth between the two political parties.
 However, it has leaned increasingly Republican since the second half of the 20th century.
 Since 1945, only one Democrat has served more than one term in the district.
 It has been in Republican hands without interruption since 1987.
 Mitt Romney received 66 percent of the vote in this district in 2012.

 Oklahoma's longest serving Senator, Jim Inhofe, represented this district from 1987 to 1994.
 His four successors, Steve Largent, John Sullivan, Jim Bridenstine, and Kevin Hern have all been Republicans.